thomaslinux/GuessTheRandomNumberJavascript/README.md

 - [x] Lang switch - switch between french and english (index.fr.html index.html ) **works !**

 - [x] Move min and max indicators aside from the input

+- [ ] Modify css to accommodate the change

 - [ ] Add a loadbar visual indicator

+- [ ] Buttons should appear progressively as part of an initial tutorial on how to play the game. (remake the game ?)

 - [ ] Light theme switch : https://web.dev/articles/building/a-theme-switch-component OR https://nouvelle-techno.fr/articles/changez-de-theme-en-un-clic-tutoriel-html-css-js